1. Dates and times

 The National Portrait Gallery opens to the public at 11:30am.
 If you are registering for a 9:30am program, please be aware that your group will need to leave the building immediately at the conclusion of your program at 10:45am.

 Groups whose programs end after the museum opens at 11:30am are welcome to eat lunch or snack in the Courtyard following their program.
 Requests for groups to be in the Courtyard before the museum opens cannot be accommodated.

 The Portrait Gallery offers a number of packaged student programs that complement curricula in history, arts, and language arts.
 Custom programs are considered on a case–by-case basis.
-Please contact the Student and Teacher Programs Manager at firstname.lastname@example.org to discuss custom program ideas.
+Please contact the Student Programs Coordinator at: KhoJ@si.edu to discuss custom program ideas.

 5. Program duration